Navigation API | On-Premise | 2GIS Documentation

 4. Installing API Keys service

-5. Installing Traffic API Proxy
+5. (Optional) Installing Traffic API Proxy

 3. Collect the necessary information that was set or retrieved on previous steps: